dpkp/kafka-python/docs/tests.rst

     :target: https://travis-ci.org/dpkp/kafka-python

 Test environments are managed via tox.
 The test suite is run via pytest.
-Individual tests are written using unittest, pytest, and in some cases, doctest.

 Linting is run via pylint, but is generally skipped on pypy due to pylint compatibility / performance issues.